Samland-Gov/legislation-old/laws/Convention on Road Traffic/Convention on Road Traffic.md

 <a name="article 53"></a><a name="article 54"></a><a name="article 55"></a>ARTICLE 53

-Nothing in this Convention shall be construed as preventing a Contracting Party from taking such action, compatible with the provisions of the Charter of the United Nations and limited to the exigencies of the situation, as it considers necessary to its external or internal security.
+Nothing in this Convention shall be construed as preventing a Contracting Party from taking such action, compatible with the provisions of the Charof the United Nations and limited to the exigencies of the situation, as it considers necessary to its external or internal security.

 ### ARTICLE 54